yeshua453/website/docs/getting-started/python.md

 ---
 title: Creating Flet apps in Python
-sidebar_label: Creating Flet apps in Python
+description: Learn how to build Flet apps in Python.
+sidebar_label: Python
 slug: python
 ---